Afnitha3388/Euro-cup-2024-Pipeline/README.md

 # 2. Transform

-Dynamically discovers all CSV files in the extracted folder using pathlib.glob For each CSV:
+Dynamically discovers all CSV files in the extracted folder using pathlib.glob.
+'''
+For each CSV:
 Lowercases and strips column names
 Removes duplicates
 Drops null values
 Converts date columns where present
 Returns a dictionary of DataFrames keyed by table name
+'''
 # 3. Load

 Connects to PostgreSQL using SQLAlchemy